milonmaze/privacy-terms-observatory/explore.zoom.us/en-us/trust/transparency.html.md

 We categorize the data associated with each request in our case management system.
 We have a standardized set of policies and a centralized system for tracking requests, as well as internal guidelines and quality controls processes.
 All of these features were implemented with an eye towards transparent reporting.

 We will not update the transparency report for this reporting period other than as required by law.
-The dates of this transparency reporting period are non-standard because our first transparency report also had non-standard dates; going forward, we will publish our transparency reports semi-annually, with reporting periods from January to June and July to December.

-Here is a summary of the requests we’ve processed from December 13, 2020 through June 30, 2021, and how we responded to them:
+Here is a summary of the requests we’ve processed from July 1, 2021 through December 31, 2021, and how we responded to them.
+If you would like to see our 2021 - Q1/Q2 Transparency Report, use the date selection in the chart below.

 U.S. Requests

 U.S. requests to Zoom can come in the form of search warrants, subpoenas (grand jury, trial and administrative), court orders, preservation requests, emergency requests and national security requests.

+Delayed-notice orders (U.S. only)

+In this period, 44 US requests came with a delayed notification order.

 International Requests